“CHALLENGES OF INTERCULTURAL FORMATION COMMUNITIES”

-Father General who was present with us on the first day and presided over the inaugural Eucharist shared his expectations from the workshop.
-He pointed out that “inculturality is not something new in the congregation, but rather it is something that we are to live now in a new global context”.
+Father General who was present with us on the first day and presided over the inaugural Eucharist.
+In his session with us he shared his expectations from the workshop and pointed out that “inculturality is not something new in the congregation, but rather it is something that we are to live now in a new global context”.
 Fr.
-General shared the reasons that motivate the designation of students to those organisms which are experiencing dearth of of vocations.
+General shared the reasons that motivate the designation of students to those organisms which are “childless” for lack of vocations.
 The reasons are principally to respond to the exigencies of evangelization in those areas of the world and to assure the presence of Claretians in those areas that have a strategic importance for the development of many of our new missions.
 He cited the example of our presence in France which is now important as we are growing fast in the French speaking African countries.

-After analyzing and reflecting on the concept of culture based on our own intercultural experience, Fr.
+We continued further analyzing and reflecting on the concept of culture based on our own intercultural experience.
+Fr.
 Jesus Palacios presented the study made on “multicultural formation in the history of the Congregation”.
 He had us call to mind that the theme has always been present in the history of the Congregation although with different nuances according to their historical context.

-2. EVALUATION OF THE EXPERIENCES OF INTERCULTURAL COMMUNITIES:
+2. EVALUATION OF THE EXPERIENCES OF THE INTERCULTURAL COMMUNITIES:

 At this point of the workshop we stopped to evaluate in groups the experiences of the intercultural formation communities by means of a method of analysis known as S.O.W.T.
-This consists in taking a look at a situation or concrete aspect of reality, descriptively showing the Strengths, Opportunities, Weaknesses, and Threats.
+This consists in taking a look at a situation or concrete aspect of reality, descriptively showing the Strengths, Opportunities, Weaknesses, and Threats of any given situation.